The details

 • discussion forums for you to chat about the course content with fellow students

-• live Q&A sessions with your tutors
+• live seminars and Q&A sessions with your tutors

 • a comprehensive eLibrary of textbooks and academic journals